Madrid! Holy Week, a Week of Traditions

 Holy Week Traditions in Madrid

 All over the country processions are held in which relics are brought out of the churches and cathedrals and carried dutifully along planned routes for hours.
 To say this is a labor of love would be an understatement.
 These artifacts they carry are enormous and quite heavy.
 The planning and practice that goes into this is remarkable.
 In Madrid alone there are something like 16 processions throughout the nine days leading up to Easter and then on Easter there is a Resurrection Drum Festival in the Plaza Mayor.
+The number of processions varies from year to year.
 To keep this short, I will just say that several of the processions pass through the Puerta del Sol and usually they pass through there sometime between 7:45 and 10:30 PM.

 Holy Week Processional Costumes